Stafford and Uttoxeter Railway: Authorisation and construction

 A public meeting took place in Stafford on 31 March 1862 to confirm interest in a railway connecting Stafford and Uttoxeter; general approval was expressed, and it was resolved to progress the proposal.

-A Parliamentary Bill went forward to the 1862 session.
+A parliamentary bill went forward to the 1862 session.
 Support had come initially from the Shropshire Union Railway, for transport of cattle from Wales, but when the SUR was taken over by the LNWR this was withdrawn.
-The line was fiercely opposed by the LNWR and the NSR, and the Parliamentary process was difficult.
-However the Royal Assent was given to the Stafford and Uttoxeter Railway Act for the formation of the Company on 29 July 1862.
+The line was fiercely opposed by the LNWR and the NSR, and the parliamentary process was difficult.
+However royal assent was given to the Stafford and Uttoxeter Railway Act 1862 (25 & 26 Vict. c. clxxv) for the formation of the company on 29 July 1862.